htcondor/htcondor/docs/admin-manual/daemoncore.rst

 -local-name name
     Specify a local name for this instance of the daemon.
 This local name will be used to look up configuration parameters.
-    Section \ `Introduction to
-    Configuration <../admin-manual/introduction-to-configuration.html>`__
+    The :ref:`admin-manual/introduction-to-configuration:configuration file
-    contains details on how this local name will be used in the configuration.
+    macros` section contains details on how this local name will be used in the configuration.

 -p port